DIY, craft, materials, and such / Household and DIY substances

 - Electric dehumidifers - e.g. condensation.
 Don't need refilling, but may still need maintenance

 - A few grains of rice is useful for salt shakers, because that works two ways: the rice helps keep the salt from lumping (perhaps more because of mechanics than because of absorption of water), and the salt means bacteria won't like the rice

-Bleach refers not to a specific chemical, but to anything that whitens clothes, lightens hair, remove stains, and/or disinfects.
+Bleach refers to anything that whitens clothes, lightens hair, remove stains, and/or disinfects.

-You could say it's anything that messes with proteins, which is also why it's good against bacteria and viruses, and in fact many small things that are alive, which is e.g. why it's a quick way to make a bunch of water safe to drink (with the footnote that using more than a little is also not great for you).
+Bleaches also mess with proteins, which is also why they're good against bacteria and viruses, and in fact many small things that are alive, which is also why it's a quick way to make a bunch of water safe to drink (with the footnote that using more than a little is also not great for you).